GamerPablito/HaxeGJClient/README.md

 source/gamejolt/GJKeys.hx
 ```

-Note: Every time you insert a command from this in some part of your game, make sure its limited by the .xml conditional: "if desktop".
+Note: Every time you insert a command from this in some part of your game, make sure its limited by the .xml conditional: "if desktop", cuz this client is made for computers only.
 Example:
   ```
   #if desktop
   import gamejolt.GJClient;